Nikolay Danilevsky: Theory of historical-cultural types

 Danilevsky applied his teleological theory of evolution by stating that each type went through various predetermined stages of youth, adulthood, and old age, the last being the end of that type.
 He characterised the Slavic type as being at the youth stage, and he developed a socio-political plan for its development, involving unification of the Slavic world, with its future capital at Constantinople (now Istanbul), ruled by an Orthodox emperor.
 While other cultures would degenerate in their blind struggle for existence, the Slavic world should be viewed as a Messiah among them.
 Danilevsky, however, believed that there is no genuine or absolute progress, as history is circular.

 Aspects of Danilevsky's book prefigured some of the theories in Oswald Spengler's The Decline of the West.
 Arnold J. Toynbee mentions them in A Study of History.
 The Danilevsky hypothesis became the subject of much controversy and polarised its readers.
-On one hand, Fyodor Dostoyevsky and Leo Tolstoy praised it, but on the other hand, Occidentalists, such as Nikolai Kareev, Pavel Milyukov (1859-1943) and Nikolai Mikhailovsky (1842-1904), strongly opposed it, Tomáš Masaryk wrote his most famous book “Russia and Europe” (1913) exactly as the critique of Danilevsky’s book.
+On one hand, Fyodor Dostoyevsky and Leo Tolstoy praised it, but on the other hand, Occidentalists, such as Nikolai Kareev, Pavel Milyukov (1859-1943) and Nikolai Mikhailovsky (1842-1904), strongly opposed it.
+Czech statesman Tomáš Masaryk's book Russia and Europe (1913) is a critique of Danilevsky's book with the same title.